raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 request.
 At the very least, this means that a MESSAGE ID MUST NOT be reused while the initiator is waiting for a response to its request.
-For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the subscription MUST NOT be reused for as long as the subscription is active.
+For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for as long as the operation is active.

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is *not* an error for both client and server to send a request